Dungyy/PDF-Merger/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the [MIT-License](MIT-LICENSE.txt).